 Click the link "add a location" below "My Practice Location" on the home page.

 Below each practice location address is a link "edit this location" click it, make the changes and click submit.
 The changes take effect instantly.
 You also have the option to change, edit, or delete a default message used when contacting patients.
 When you are contacting a patient you will be able to tailor this message to the individual patient.

 Account details such as these are accessible under the Control Panel by clicking "edit account details".

 Since we use your last name and DEA number to verify your identity, you cannot change it yourself.
 If your name or DEA number does change, please contact us via the "Question, comment or suggestion" link and we can make the change and verify your credentials.

-If you conduct statewide telemedicine, you can get a special practice location which will give you access to all patients within your state.
+If you conduct statewide tele-medicine, you can get a special practice location which will give you access to all patients within the state(s) which you are licensed to practice in.
 Please contact us via the "Question, comment or suggestion" link to make arrangements.

 See the SAMHSA Buprenorphine Waiver page